 The DNSBL lbl.lagengymnastik.dk is no longer active.
 It ceased operation back in 2003 or 2004.

-If you find your mail bouncing with a reference to the lbl.lagengymnastik.dk blacklist, contact the site that blocked your mail.
+If you find your mail bouncing with a reference to the lbl.lagengymnastik.dk list, contact the site that blocked your mail.
 I assume you’ll have to do that via telephone, since mail to them will not go through.
-Inform them that the blacklist is no longer around.
+Inform them that the list is no longer around.
 Direct them to this site or recommend they do a Google search to learn more.